Kavya Ajit

 Kavya Ajit (born 17 July 1991) is an Indian singer, violinist and a live performer born in Kozhikode, Kerala.
 Apart from Malayalam, she has recorded songs in many Indian languages including Tamil, Telugu and Kannada.
 Having trained in Carnatic Classical Music and Western classical style of Violin, she has performed in concerts and stage shows across the world.

 Early life and education

-Kavya was born on 17 July 1991 in Kozhikode to Dr. Ajit Bhaskar, a pulmonologist and Professor at Malabar Medical College and Dr. Lakshmi S, an Associate Professor in gynaecology at Calicut Medical College.
-She learnt the basics of Carnatic Music from her grandmother Kamala Subrahmaniam, former All India Radio artiste and continued further education and training under Geeta Devi Vasudevan and Madurai Rajaram after moving to Chennai.
-Hailing from a musically inclined family, Kavya was initiated into Western Violin at an early age and received guidance and mentorship from Albert Vijayan Japheth.
+Kavya was born on 17 July 1991 in Kozhikode to Dr. Ajit Bhaskar and Dr. Lakshmi S, a professor of gynaecology.
+She learnt the basics of Carnatic Music from her grandmother Kamala Subrahmaniam, former All India Radio artiste and continued further education after moving to Chennai.

-She attended Presentation Higher Secondary School and Silver Hills Public School in Kozhikode.
-A computer science engineer who graduated from Amrita Vishwa Vidyapeetam, Coimbatore, she has worked at Cognizant Technology Solutions before leaving the job to pursue a career in music.
-She is married to Vidhyasagar Venkatesan and is currently residing in Chennai.
+She attended Presentation Higher Secondary School in Kozhikode.
+She completed a degree in computer science engineering and worked as a software engineer before shifting to a full-time career in music.
+She is married to Vidhyasagar Venkatesan and they have a daughter, Lakshya.
+The family resides in Chennai.